GeoscienceAustralia/anuga-viewer/docs/source/installation.rst

 The version on sourceforge seems to still work fine on windows 10 and 11.

-`Here is the link for the Ppecompiled Viewer for Windows <https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/>`_.
+`Here is the link for the pre-compiled Viewer for Windows <https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/>`_.

 Download the file `anuga_viewer.zip` and extract to a convenient location and associate the `cairns.sww` file in the data directory with the executable viewer.exe in the viewer's bin directory.